-3.2.5.
 Optimality of periodic solutions/periodic controls.
 When seeking to minimize a cost with the constraint that the controls and/or part of the states are periodic (and with other initial and final conditions), the notion of conjugate points is more difficult than with straightforward fixed initial point.
-In [43], for the problem of optimizing the efficiency of the displacement of some micro-swimmers (see section 4.3) with periodic deformations, we used the sufficient optimality conditions established by Vinter's group [79], [63] for systems with non unique minimizers due to the existence of a group of symmetry (always present with a periodic minimizer-candidate control).
+In [48], for the problem of optimizing the efficiency of the displacement of some micro-swimmers (see section 4.3) with periodic deformations, we used the sufficient optimality conditions established by R. Vinter's group [78], [65] for systems with non unique minimizers due to the existence of a group of symmetry (always present with a periodic minimizer-candidate control).
 This takes place in a long term collaboration with P. Bettiol (Univ.
-Bretagne Ouest) on second order sufficient optimality conditions for periodic solutions, or in the presence of higher dimensional symmetry groups, following [79], [63].
+Bretagne Ouest) on second order sufficient optimality conditions for periodic solutions, or in the presence of higher dimensional symmetry groups, following [78], [65].

-Another question relevant to locomotion is: how minimizing is it to use periodic deformations ?
-Observing animals (or humans), or numerically solving the optimal control problem associated with driftless microswimmers for various initial and final conditions, we remark that the optimal strategies of deformation seem to be periodic, at least asymptotically for large distances.
-This observation is the starting point for characterizing dynamics for which some optimal solutions are periodic, and are asymptotically attract other solutions as the final time grows large; this is reminiscent of the "turnpike theorem" (classical, recently applied to nonlinear situations in [77]).
+Another question relevant to locomotion is the following.
+Observing animals (or humans), or numerically solving the optimal control problem associated with driftless micro-swimmers for various initial and final conditions, we remark that the optimal strategies of deformation seem to be periodic, at least asymptotically for large distances.
+This observation is the starting point for characterizing dynamics for which some optimal solutions are periodic, and asymptotically attract other solutions as the final time grows large; this is reminiscent of the "turnpike theorem" (classical, recently applied to nonlinear situations in [77]).